Skip to content

 Your first interaction with a client is crucial, and so is billing for it correctly.
 For initial evaluations, you’ll primarily use two codes.
 Code 90791 is for a psychiatric diagnostic evaluation without medical services.
 This is the standard code for an intake session and is typically only covered once per client.
 If you are a provider who also performs medical services, like a psychiatrist, you would use 90792 for a psychiatric diagnostic evaluation that includes medical services.
 Choosing the right code from the start ensures the entire course of treatment begins on solid financial footing, which is a key part of effective behavioral health billing.

-Time-Based Psychotherapy Codes
+Billing for Time-Based Psychotherapy

 Once you move into regular sessions, your billing will likely be based on time.
 It’s essential to use the code that most accurately reflects the duration of the psychotherapy service you provided.
 The most common time-based codes are: